A martingale approach to noncommutative stochastic calculus: Introduction

+The left-endpoint choice ensures the probabilistically desirable property that if $M$ is a continuous local martingale, then so is $\into H_s \, \d M_s$. \end{rem}

-One standard proof of this result proceeds as follows: 1) use Lebesgue--Stieltjes integration theory on the FV part of $X$ to reduce to the case in which $X = M$ is a continuous local martingale, 2) use stopping time ``localization'' arguments to reduce to the case in which $M$ and $H$ are bounded, and 3) use the It\^{o} isometry (Theorem 2.3 in \cite{CW1990}) to treat the latter case.
+One standard proof of this result proceeds as follows: 1) Use pathwise Stieltjes integration theory on the FV part of $X$ to reduce to the case in which $X = M$ is a continuous local martingale, 2) use stopping time ``localization'' arguments to reduce to the case in which $M$ and $H$ are bounded, and 3) use the It\^{o} isometry (\cite[Thm.\ 2.3]{CW1990}) to treat the latter case.
 The third step is important in spirit for us, so we say a few more words about it.
+Write $\cP \subseteq 2^{\R_+ \times \Om}$ for the $\sigma$-algebra generated by